csstree/csstree/docs/generate.md

 Type: `function`
 Default: none

-A function that a handlers used by a generator.
+A function that returns handlers used by a generator.
 TBD